Damika-Anupama/Social-Media-Application-Backend/README.md

 ### 4. Stage Four
 >In here we're going to make the mobile application to our software,
-> Improve the scalability of palindrome
+> Improve the scalability of palindrome.
+And this is the deploying stage :)

 - Build the Mobile app for palindrome.
   - All functionalities in the web page can be accessed through the mobile device.